fultonj/cindercleaner/README.md

 with RHEL-OSP (https://access.redhat.com/solutions/472793) I will use RHSCL to get newer version of Python without interfering with the one that came with the system.
 First install RHSCL (https://goo.gl/d4Ueyu) and then install python27.
-I will also install gcc to build what I install later with pip.
+I will also install gcc and mysql-devel to build what I install later with pip.
 You will also need to install git to get the cindercleaner script.
 ~~~
 sudo subscription-manager repos --enable rhel-server-rhscl-6-rpms
-sudo yum -y install python27 gcc git
+sudo yum -y install python27 gcc mysql-devel git
 sudo su - cindercleaner
 ~~~
 From there I will become the utility user and use scl and make an